Third hour now up and running on the Rush Limbaugh program.

 What they're going to do is they're going to have a national health insurance exchange.

-That's a euphemism for we're going to subsidize a government health care plan, a la Medicare.
+That's a euphemism for we're going to subsidize a government health care plan a la Medicare.

-We're going to give it special advantages, and then it's going to compete with private health care.
+And then it's going to compete with private health care.

-Yeah, that's true, except in this paradigm, the employer is going to be faced with a big fine if they don't provide it, or they're going to pay higher premiums in the marketplace than the government subsidy can offer, or the government plan can offer with subsidies.
+Yeah, that's true, except in this paradigm, the employer is going to be faced with a big fine if they don't provide it, or they're going to pay higher premiums in the marketplace than the government subsidy can offer or the government plan can offer with subsidies.

-So when they have these this government plan competing unfairly with the private health insurance, individuals and businesses are going to go with a government plan.
+So when they have this government plan competing unfairly with the private health insurance, individuals and businesses are going to go with a government plan.

-What's happened to the to the self-reliant businessman?
+What's happened to the self-reliant businessman?

 What's happened to the businessman that says, I don't need any favors and I don't want any penalties.